Health and Safety Precautions

 Please factor studio closures in between classes into your personal clean-up!
 While we will provide a thirty minute warning when possible, students are expected to be cleaned up and out of the building at their respective exit times so our staff can prepare the space for the next group.

 Due to social distancing guidelines, only a limited number of students are allowed in the studios and glazing room at a time unless otherwise noted.
-Currently studio session occupancy is 8 students per room per session.
-For classes, there will be a total of 8 students in handbuilding, slipcasting, and special topics classes and 9 in wheel classes.
+Currently studio session occupancy is 9-10 students per room per session.
+For classes, there will be a total of 9 students in handbuilding, slipcasting, and special topics classes and 10 in wheel.

 Online classes will be offered as well as in-person classes.
 Class times, dates and duration vary and are priced accordingly.
 Individuals registered in online classes may purchase materials through Greenwich House Pottery.